nienkedekker/nienke.dev/blog/posts/getting-started-with-mongoose-discriminators-in-express-js.md

 I'm writing this post as I'm learning, and my understanding of any concepts mentioned might be wrong.
 If you think that's the case, do let me know 😃

 ## The problem
 Imagine you're tracking which movies, books and tv shows you consume in a given year.
 These three things have a few things in common: they all have a title and a date of release.
-They also differ from eachother, however: a Book has an _author_, whereas a Movie has a _director_.
+They also differ from each other, however: a Book has an _author_, whereas a Movie has a _director_.
 A TV show has neither of these things, but it does have a _season_.
 So, how would you set up your Mongoose schemas?
 You could easily create three different schemas for each (Book, Movie and TVshow).
 However, you'd be repeating yourself - in every schema, you'd have the same title field and date of release field.
 And if you wanted to add another field that all three schemas have in common - such as whether it's a rewatch/reread ('redo') - you'd have to add that new field to three different files.

 What if you could extend some kind of "Base" schema, and have Movies, Books and TV Shows inherit from that one schema?
 I didn't know how, but luckily, a [colleague](https://peeke.nl/) suggested I look into Mongoose discriminators.
 Unfortunately, the documentation is a little sparse, and I couldn't find any Express.js specific tutorials/blog posts, so here's my attempt at fixing that.
 Hopefully, this post will help those looking to integrate Mongoose discriminators in their Express app :)